Capitol (TV series): Synopsis

 While the original focus was on the Romeo and Juliet style love story of Tyler and Julie, the bulk of the storyline quickly switched to Trey and Sloane whose 1984 wedding was filmed on location at the Jefferson Memorial.
 Trey's previous relationship with former prostitute Kelly Harper (Jane Daly; Jess Walton) produced a son, Scotty, and eventually caused Trey and Sloane to divorce.
 Julie and Tyler dealt with constant interference by Myrna as well as Julie's inability to have a child.
 Playboy Jordy had several serious romances, most notably with feisty Lizabeth Bachman (Tonja Walker) and sweet Leanne Foster (Christine Kellogg).
 Capitol was also notable for having a major disabled character, Dr. Thomas McCandless, a successful surgeon in spite of having to walk with the help of crutches.
 Thomas was paired originally with the flirtatious Lizabeth who loved him in spite of also being attracted to Jordy.
 Later on, after Trey and Kelly broke up, Thomas became involved with Kelly, which involved him in another triangle with a member of the Clegg family.
 The Cleggs and McCandlesses became further tied together, to Myrna's chagrin, through the romance of Wally and Brenda.

 The older characters were busy in storylines as well, most notably Clarissa and Mark who had to deal with the psychotic Paula, who pretended to be agoraphobic as she plotted to murder Clarissa, while Myrna had to struggle with the news that Matt McCandless's girlfriend, Amy Burke, was Sam's illegitimate daughter.
 Lana Wood, Natalie Wood's younger sister, was cast in the part, but the storyline was dropped after a little more than six months.
-The older character's pasts were explored more deeply when the wheelchair-bound Jared Morgan was revealed to be Clarissa's supposedly deceased husband, Baxter.
+The older character's pasts were explored more deeply when the wheelchair-using Jared Morgan was revealed to be Clarissa's supposedly deceased husband, Baxter.
 The performances of the older actors were honored with several Soap Opera Digest Nominations, but none of the cast were ever Emmy Nominated.
 Primetime TV veteran Marj Dusay took over the role of Myrna in April 1983 when Carolyn Jones became too ill to continue and her temporary substitute, Marla Adams, joined The Young and the Restless.
 Dusay was credited for helping to flesh out the character of the scheming Myrna to make her more multi-dimensional and would remain on the show through the remainder of the run.